Friday, January 31, 2025

 young striped maple, yet as uneffacing,

-patient, like birch bending backwards with the force
+patient, like birch bending backward with the force

 of the wind when larger trees like the oak tremble.